Sign in

 The 20-year-old was Teranga Lions' hero of the international break with three vital goals, which were all Aliou Cisse's side managed in their two qualifying games in November.

-With the ticket to Morocco 2025 already secured, the match against Burkina Faso was to determine who wins the group.
-Diarra was introduced with 26 minutes left to play in Bamako and he made the difference by scoring a late winner.
+With the ticket to Morocco 2025 already secured, the match against Burkina Faso was to determine who would win the group.
+Diarra was introduced with 26 minutes left to play in Bamako, and he made the difference by scoring a late winner.

 Asia — AFC FIFA World Cup Qualifiers

-The 31-year-old was very productive during the break, and was was his country, UAE, who completed an 8-0 aggregate result in their wins against Kyrgyzstan and Qatar.
+The 31-year-old was very productive during the break, and was his country, the UAE, which completed an 8-0 aggregate result in their wins against Kyrgyzstan and Qatar.

 Europe — UEFA Nations League